Semi-classical approximations based on Bohmian mechanics: Introduction

 We will see that a similar problem arises when we consider a Bohmian semi-classical approach to scalar electrodynamics, which describes a scalar field interacting with an electromagnetic field.
-In this case, the wave equation for the scalar field is of the form \be \ii \pa_t \Psi(\phi,t) = {\widehat H}(\phi,A) \Psi(\phi,t) \,, \en where $A$ is the vector potential.
-There is also a Bohmian scalar field $\phi_{B}$ and a charge current $ j^\nu(\phi_B,A)$ that could act as the source term in Maxwell's equations \be \pa_\mu F^{\mu \nu}(A) = j^\nu(\phi_B,A) \,, \en where $F^{\mu \nu}$ is the electromagnetic field tensor.
+In this case, the wave equation for the scalar field is of the form \be \ii \pa_t \Psi(\vp,t) = {\widehat H}(\vp,A) \Psi(\vp,t) \,, \en where $A$ is the vector potential.
+There is also a Bohmian scalar field $\vp_{B}$ and a charge current $ j^\nu(\vp_B,A)$ that could act as the source term in Maxwell's equations \be \pa_\mu F^{\mu \nu}(A) = j^\nu(\vp_B,A) \,, \en where $F^{\mu \nu}$ is the electromagnetic field tensor.
 In this case, we have $\pa_\nu \pa_\mu F^{\mu \nu} \equiv 0$ due to the anti-symmetry of $F^{\mu \nu}$.
 As such, the charge current must be conserved.
 However, the Bohmian equation of motion for the scalar field does not imply conservation.
 Hence, just as in the case of gravity, a consistency problem arises.
 We will find that this problem can be overcome by eliminating the gauge invariance, either by assuming some gauge or (equivalently) by working with gauge-independent degrees of freedom.
-In this way, we can straightforwardly derive a semi-classical approximation starting from the {\em full} Bohmian approach to scalar electrodynamics.
-For example, in the Coulomb gauge, the result is that there is an extra current $j^\nu_Q$ which appears in addition to the usual charge current and which depends on the quantum potential, so that Maxwell's equations read \be \pa_\mu F^{\mu \nu}(A) = j^\nu(\phi_B,A) + j^\nu_Q(\phi_B,A) \,. \en
+In this way, we can straightforwardly derive a semi-classical approximation starting from the {\em full} Bohmian approach to scalar electrodynamics (where all degrees of freedom are treated quantum mechanically).
+For example, in the Coulomb gauge, the result is that there is an extra current $j^\nu_Q$ which appears in addition to the usual (classical) charge current and which depends on the quantum potential, so that Maxwell's equations read \be \pa_\mu F^{\mu \nu}(A) = j^\nu(\vp_B,A) + j^\nu_Q(\vp_B,A) \,, \en which is consistent since the total current is conserved, because of the equation of motion for the scalar field.